jehon/cryptomedic/README.md

 | make clean | clean up generated files
 | make clean-hard | make clean + remove dependencies
 | make deploy | deploy the stack to the production server (env config necessary)
+| make data-reset | To reset the database and files

+Notes:
+- All passwords are reset to "p" (see passwords.sql)
+- Available users: thierry, jehon, murshed, readonly, ershad, shetou

 ## Other commands